Why choose A Levels, what's involved?

 A summary of the Tariff Points for A Levels is shown below.

 Different universities and colleges and different courses require different amounts of Tariff Points.
 When you apply to university, your offer may be based on points or on grades.
-You can find out more about which courses want which points in the 'Find and compare courses' section or through the 'Careerpilot Course Search Tool.'
+You can find out more about which courses want through the 'Careerpilot Course Search Tool.'

 Some employers now specify a required number of UCAS points for some of their jobs or apprenticeships.